March 08, 2025

 Lord’s SupperResponseAs we respond to God’s word we want to invite believers in Jesus to join us in taking the Lord’s Supper in obedience to his instruction laid out by Paul in 1 Corinthians 11:23-26.
 This is also a time of giving for those who came prepared for that.
 You can give financial gifts through the giving tab above to your right or in the giving box located by the door as you exit.
 Thank you for your generosity in supporting gospel ministry through CTK and Bible Translation.

-Song: Jesus Paid It AllDoxologyPraise God from whom all blessings flow
+Song: It Was Finished Upon That CrossDoxologyPraise God from whom all blessings flow

 Praise Him all creatures here below